namit-x/TodoApp/README.md

 <br>
 It is an object given provided by the Web Storage API, it allows the information in the form of key-value pairs to be stored in the web browser.
 This means that if we refresh our tab, close our tabs, close our browser or even shutdown the system our data (Todos in this case with their status) will be saved.

+# Technologies Used
+This app majorily uses React and it is only a frontend app.